TheQooseGoose/TheQooseGoose/README.md

 - Morale.
 If the AI squad takes too many casualties too quickly or loses their officer, squads will either be fearful and rout (and later despawn), or be invigorated and bayonet-charge.
 - Behavioral differences based on enemy faction.
 One faction might have AI that is hyper-aggressive, whereas another faction might rely on stalking and ambushes.
 - LOTS of VA.
 Keep the AI shouting orders.
 - Formations???
-Ex: March in column (Patrol), 'L' formation (combat)
+Ex: March in column (Patrol), 'L' combat formation (overlapping fire)
 - Out of ammo?
 Seek cover! -> Reload -> Continue (AI will not stand out in the open while it does not have ammunition with which to defend itself).

 ### Known Bugs
--
+- Not a bug, but I recently discovered the existence of "AIPerception," which is more modern and complex than "PawnSensing."
+I need to research how it works and how to implement it well.

 ### Needs Updating
 - Combat Behavior has no substance.
 Currently, it is "Go to 0.00, 0.00, 0.00."